Richard-wv/stress_sighting_hypothesis/README.md

 | Extract usable insights for journalism | Exportable visuals with captions and consistent styling | Ensures clarity and portability for use in media |
 | Ensure transparency and credibility | Clean layout with clear data sources and explanation of methods | Promotes trust and reproducibility of findings |

+By aligning these features with Alex's workflow, our dashboard would not only meet analytical goals but also support rapid narrative development for data-driven storytelling.

 ---

 >## Analysis Techniques Used